 One of the less known features of Windows 7 is the network map.
-This features does what its name implies: it shows you a complete map of all the computers connected to your network at a specific point in time.
+This feature does what its name implies: it shows you a complete map of all the computers connected to your network at a specific point in time.
 It was first introduced in Windows Vista and it was kept pretty much unchanged in Windows 7.
-In this guide I will show you how to view a network map, explain what information it shows, how to use it and what to do in case of issues.
+In this guide I will show you how to view a network map, explain what information it shows, how to use it, and what to do in case of issues.

 How to View the Network Map

 First, open the Network and Sharing Center.
 On top of the window, you will see a basic network map, showing if and how your computer is connected to the internet.

 To view the full network map, click on 'See full map'.

 The network map should look somewhat like this.

 If you are connected to more than one network, you can switch between network maps.
 Go to the 'Network map of' section and click on the drop-down menu to select the network you desire.